a response to Marc Andreessen, and a musing on the beginning of the end for the Valley.

 I want to start by saying that this is in no way a hostile response.
 This is not the Talebenning 2.0 — The Andreessenning.
 Aside from anything else, there is nothing in Andreessen to Taleb.
 He is brilliant.
 I don’t think he has a cult, but if I am mistaken then I’m sure it’s not his fault and he knows nothing about it.
 I used to have a running joke in my essays (which probably nobody ever noticed) in which I would always credential Andreessen as, professional baller.

 More seriously, I advise more junior colleagues at my place of work that it is unacceptable not to be intimately familiar with Andreessen’s writings and actions.
-Software Is Eating The World remains probably the most important treatise on finance written this century, and yet most in finance have not read it, and those who have think it is not about finance but about tech.
+Software Is Eating The World remains probably the most important treatise on finance written this century, and yet many in finance have not read it, and those who have think it is not about finance but about tech.
 It is only about tech insofar as by “tech” you mean “software”, by “software” you mean “everything”, and by “everything” you mean “finance”.
 So, you are right, but in at least three different wrong ways.
 Maybe more.

 By his actions, he ought to be at the forefront of our admiration for four different reasons: i) Netscape, the browser, ii) Netscape, the company, iii) LoudCloud, iv) Andreessen Horowitz (or “a16z” as the cool kids call it).
 I can’t readily think of anybody else with two such contributions.
 There may be nobody else with four.